The time it takes for a website page to load fully. It is a metric that measures how quickly a page displays its content to visitors.

 - Use Content Delivery Networks (CDNs).
 CDNs store your website’s files on servers located in different geographical locations.
 When a visitor accesses your site, they are served the files from the server closest to their location, reducing latency and improving load times.

-Regularly Monitor and Test.
+- Regularly Monitor and Test.
 Page speed optimization is an ongoing process.
 Regularly monitor your website’s performance using tools like Google PageSpeed Insights and GTmetrix, and make necessary adjustments to maintain optimal load times.
+Before implementing significant design or content changes, many website owners choose to duplicate a page on WordPress to safely test updates without affecting the live version.
+Following a WordPress site speed guide can help identify bottlenecks and make the necessary adjustments to maintain optimal load times.